 - The public event in Melbourne will be hosted by the Victorian Equal Opportunity and Human Rights Commission at 5:30pm-7:00pm on Wednesday 26 November 2014.
 The venue is the Victorian Equal Opportunity and Human Rights Commission, Level 3, 204 Lygon Street, Carlton VIC 3053.
 Please register for this free event here.

-The closing date for written submissions and completion of the online survey for Rights & Responsibilities 2014 is Friday 14 November 2014.
+The closing date for written submissions and completion of the online survey for Rights & Responsibilities 2014 was Friday 14 November 2014.

 Contacts for Rights & Responsibilities 2014